The genuine aeadisrv.exe file is a software component of SoundMAX SupremeFX by Andrea Electronics.

 The program is not visible.
-File aeadisrv.exe is not a Windows core file.
+The aeadisrv.exe file is not a Windows core file.
 Aeadisrv.exe is a Microsoft signed file.
-Therefore the technical security rating is 25% dangerous, however also read the users reviews.
+Therefore the technical security rating is 24% dangerous, however you should also read the user reviews.

 Recommended: Identify aeadisrv.exe related errors

-Important: Some malware camouflages itself as aeadisrv.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware disguises itself as aeadisrv.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the aeadisrv.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with aeadisrv.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.